mohae/carchivum/README.md

                              when the archive format is tar.
 (DEFAULT=gzip) usefullpath  bool            If files should be archives using their fullpath or relative paths.
-(DEFAULT=false) _exclude     string array    A comma separated list of files or extensions to exclude from the archive. exclude is mutually exclusive with include. include      string array    A comma separated list of files or extensions to include with the archive. include is mutually exclusive with exclude; include takes precedence. since        string          Only archive files that are either new or have been modified since the value specified. relative     string          Only archive files that are either new or have been modified in the timeframe relative to now._
+(DEFAULT=false)
 ```

-_Italicized options are not currently implemented._

 ## Adding `carchivum` to your application